HubbleCommand/mobile_controls/addons/mobile_controls/README.dev.md

 ## Screen Gestures
 Input events should NEVER be emulated.
+This causes a lot of wack, and is generally not good practice.

+The implementation of doubleOnly for mouse, screen already has double tap, but still should work for screen

 Unlike VirtualJoystick, `_gui_input` is used instead of `_input` as we only consider events within this control.